 Say Goodnight to These Bad Sleeping Habits

 If you wake up feeling restless or if you have a difficult time getting to sleep at night, it might be time to face the music.
 You might be experiencing these things due to a few bad sleeping habits.
 But, don't worry, we've all been there.
 Perhaps you have been consumed by a deep conversation on your phone or perhaps you have been glued to your television after binging The OA on Netflix for five hours straight and you just can't look away.
+Or maybe it's time for you to replace your old mattress with an organic option, or one that keeps you cool.
 Whatever it is, there are a few things that you might be doing that affects your quality of sleep.
 And it shows.

 So, what are a few of these not-so-great sleeping habits?
 Today, we're sharing a few.
 Because the first step is to be aware of your actions before finding the so-called cure to better sleep.
 Though, you should know that we aren't doctors and you can always speak to a trusted medical doctor if you have any further questions or concerns.
 But, without further adieu, here are some common bad sleeping habits.

 I'm guilty of this.
 We're probably all guilty of this.
 However, hitting the snooze button on your alarm will likely throw off your sleeping schedule and cause you to feel more tired.
 In The Huffington Post, sleep specialist Rafael Pelayo, MD, explained that when you hit the snooze button, "your body and brain are taken by surprise, resulting in that groggy, fuzzy-headed feeling called sleep inertia.
 The more you snooze, the more confused your body and brain get."
 As a result, you're going to feel more groggy than if you snooze than if you just get up.